-The continuous fluid pressure, temperature, and chemistry record obtained from the CORK at Site 1253 shows that the pressure in uppermost igneous basement is ~6 kPa subhydrostatic (Davis and Villinger, 2006), indicating it is highly permeable.
-The average fluid flow rate measured at the Site 1253 CORK is 0.3 m/y, and the fluid chemistry in the basement indicates that the basement fluid is actually a mixture between seawater (~50%) from the regional fluid flow system and a subduction zone fluid originating within the forearc (~50%) (Solomon et al., 2009).
+The continuous fluid pressure, temperature, and chemistry records obtained from the CORK at Site 1253 show that the pressure in uppermost igneous basement is ~6 kPa subhydrostatic (Davis and Villinger, 2006), indicating that it is highly permeable.
+The average fluid flow rate measured at the Site 1253 CORK is 0.3 m/y, and the fluid chemistry in the basement indicates that the basement fluid is actually a mixture of seawater (~50%) and a subduction zone fluid originating within the forearc (~50%) (Solomon et al., 2009).
 These results suggest that the uppermost basement offshore Nicoya Peninsula serves as an efficient pathway for fluid expelled from the forearc.
-Offshore Osa Peninsula, heat flow values are much higher than at Nicoya Peninsula (averaging ~130 mW/m) (von Herzen and Uyeda,

-1963; Vacquier et al., 1967).
+Offshore Osa Peninsula, heat flow values are much higher than offshore Nicoya Peninsula (averaging ~130 mW/m2) (von Herzen and Uyeda, 1963; Vacquier et al., 1967).
 The Cocos Ridge upper crust is well layered and probably very permeable (C.R.
 Ranero, pers. comm., 2003).
 The contribution from the lower plate to the fluid circulation could also be significant in the CRISP drilling area.
-Drilling during Expedition 334 will help clarify fluid sources and pathways in this segment of the Costa Rica margin.
+Results from Expedition 334 will help clarify fluid sources and pathways in this segment of the Costa Rica margin.